Developing a Course Syllabus

 In academic work:

 All suspected cases of academic dishonesty will be investigated following procedures outlined in the Code of Behaviour on Academic Matters.
-If you have questions or concerns about what constitutes appropriate academic behaviour or appropriate research and citation methods, you are expected to seek out additional information on academic integrity from your instructor or from other institutional resources (see http://academicintegrity.utoronto.ca/).
+If you have questions or concerns about what constitutes appropriate academic behaviour or appropriate research and citation methods, please reach out to me.
+Note that you are expected to seek out additional information on academic integrity from me or from other institutional resources (see http://academicintegrity.utoronto.ca/).

-For more information on Turnitin.com, please contact firstname.lastname@example.org.
+For more information on Turnitin, please send a query to email@example.com.

 University of Toronto Libraries provides access to a vast collection of online and print resources to faculty, staff, and students.
 Research help is available by phone, e-mail, chat, and in-person.
 (See Library website for more details.)